-In accordance with federal government policy, all organizations – including (but not limited to) nonprofit organizations and government entities – must provide a valid Unique Entity ID (UEI) to receive a New Mexico Humanities grant award.
+In accordance with federal government policy, all organizations – including (but not limited to) nonprofit organizations and government entities – must provide a valid Unique Entity ID (UEI) actively registered with SAM.gov to receive a New Mexico Humanities grant award.

 The UEI requirement will replace the DUNS number requirement, effective April 4, 2022.
 (Note: New NMHC applications will be updated to reflect a place to enter the UEI for the May 2022 grant deadline).

 What is an UEI, and why do I need one?

 SAM UEIs are federally issued UEIs obtained through SAM.gov, an Entity Validation Service, which independently verifies the uniqueness of an entity by confirming that there is no existing registration for that legal business name and address.
 This ensures that SAM UEIs are unique.